Speech-to-Speech Translation with Discrete-Unit-Based Style Transfer

 14 Sep 2023 · Yongqi Wang, Jionghao Bai, Rongjie Huang, RuiQi Li, Zhiqing Hong, Zhou Zhao ·

-Direct speech-to-speech translation (S2ST) with discrete self-supervised representations has achieved remarkable accuracy, but is unable to preserve the speaker timbre of the source speech during translation.
-Meanwhile, the scarcity of high-quality speaker-parallel data poses a challenge for learning style transfer between source and target speech.
-We propose an S2ST framework with an acoustic language model based on discrete units from a self-supervised model and a neural codec for style transfer.
-The acoustic language model leverages self-supervised in-context learning, acquiring the ability for style transfer without relying on any speaker-parallel data, thereby overcoming the issue of data scarcity.
+Direct speech-to-speech translation (S2ST) with discrete self-supervised representations has achieved remarkable accuracy, but is unable to preserve the speaker timbre of the source speech.
+Meanwhile, the scarcity of high-quality speaker-parallel data poses a challenge for learning style transfer during translation.
+We design an S2ST pipeline with style-transfer capability on the basis of discrete self-supervised speech representations and codec units.
+The acoustic language model we introduce for style transfer leverages self-supervised in-context learning, acquiring style transfer ability without relying on any speaker-parallel data, thereby overcoming data scarcity.
 By using extensive training data, our model achieves zero-shot cross-lingual style transfer on previously unseen source languages.
-Experiments show that our model generates translated speeches with high fidelity and style similarity.
+Experiments show that our model generates translated speeches with high fidelity and speaker similarity.
 Audio samples are available at http://stylelm.github.io/ .

 PDF Abstract